-Maternal treatment with lovastatin may reduce the fetal levels of mevalonate Maternal treatment with lovastatin may reduce the tetal levels of mevalonate, which is a precursor of cholesterol biosynthesis.
+Maternal treatment with lovastatin may reduce the fetal levels of mevalonate, which is a precursor of cholesterol biosynthesis.
 Atherosclerosis is a chronic process, and ordinarily discontinuation of lipid-lowering drugs during pregnancy should have little impact on the long-term risk associated with primary hypercholesterolemia.
 For these reasons, lovastatin should not be used in women who are pregnant, or can become pregnant (see CONTRAINDICATIONS).
-Lovastatin should be administered to women of child-barrian ordential only when such patients are bibly unlikely to conceive and bearing potential only when such patients are highly unlikely to conceive and have been informed of the potential hazards.
-Treatment should be immediately ontinued as soon as pregnancy is recognized.
+Lovastatin should be administered to women of childbearing potential only when such patients are highly unlikely to conceive and have been informed of the potential hazards.
+Treatment should be immediately discontinued as soon as pregnancy is tecognized.